 Exercise and a good diet BUT biscuits and beer

 He had mild left body weakness and diminished sensation in both feet and lower legs.
 He was able to walk with a stick and his wife’s support.

-Evaluation in the vitality clinic revealed hypertension due to arterial atherosclerosis (cholesterol plaque deposition) with high inflammatory markers and high oxidative stress markers.
-He also had abnormal bacteria in the gut (dysbiosis), impaired detox pathways and low vitamin D.
+Evaluation in the vitality clinic revealed hypertension due to arterial atherosclerosis (cholesterol plaque deposition) attributable to high inflammation and oxidative stress.
+He also had harmful bacteria in the gut (dysbiosis), impairing detox pathways and low vitamin D.

-He has made good progress over the last 12 months, with his neurological symptoms resolving almost completely, no sensory symptoms, and leg weakness and stiffness resolved.
-He continues to have symptoms of intermittent claudication (leg pain triggered by walking due to insufficient blood circulation) but has been able to increase his walking from 1.2 km to 3.2 km a day.
-Initially, he had to stop every 50 to 70 yards due to pain, but now he can complete the distance with few rests.
+He has made good progress over the last 12 months, with his neurological symptoms resolving almost completely – no sensory symptoms, and leg weakness and stiffness resolved.
+He continues to have symptoms of intermittent claudication (leg pain triggered by walking due to insufficient blood circulation) but has been able to increase his walking from 1.2 km to 3.2 km and complete the distance with few rests.